 Provincial Offences Court Closure

-Provincial Offences is closed at the Grey County administrative building.
+Provincial Offences is currently closed at the Grey County administrative building.
 This includes in-person ticket payment and traffic court.
-Remote options for service are available.

 For further information please call our office at 519-376-3470.

 Grey Roots Museum

 Grey Roots Museum will reopen for a members only preview week starting September 9.
 The museum reopens for the general public on September 16.

 Visitors will be welcomed for limited-time blocks, which can be reserved in advance.
 Visitors will be required to self-screen on entry and face coverings are required inside buildings.